Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do

 Take the hassle and stress out of finding a personal loan by using a broker.

 How do personal loan brokers work?

 Personal loan brokers search for a loan within their lending network, which is simply the group of lenders that they deal with.
 Once they’ve found a lender willing to approve your application, the broker will present you the offer.
 You may have to finalize the offer with the lender directly, though some brokers are able to facilitate that portion of the process as well.

-These lender matching services can offer you convenience.
+These lender connection services can offer you convenience.
 Instead of filling out multiple applications for a variety of lenders, a personal loan broker only requires you to fill out one application and receive offers through the broker, saving you time.